The Reduced Proper Motion selected halo: methods and description of the catalogue: Data selection and calibration

-To further clean the sample we use the re-normalised unit weight error (RUWE).
+We use the re-normalised unit weight error (RUWE) to further clean the sample.
 When DR2 came out, the {\it Gaia} Data Processing and Analysis Consortium (DPAC) recommended using the unit weight error (UWE) to filter sources with a bad astrometric solution \citep[e.g.][]{Lindegren2018, Arenou2018}.
 However, the original UWE varies with colour and magnitude.
 Therefore, DPAC \citep{Lindegren2018b} recommends the use of the re-normalised UWE (RUWE), which does not depend on stellar properties.
 Following their suggestion, we remove all the stars that have RUWE $>1.4$.